Qing-Kai/Qing-Kai.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a professor at the Schoof of Automation, Beijing Institute of Technology.
+I am currently a professor at the School of Automation, Beijing Institute of Technology.

-I received my first doctoral degree in Control Science and Engineering from the School of Automation at Bejing institute of Technology, China, in March 2018.
+I received my first doctoral degree in Control Science and Engineering from the School of Automation at Bejing Institute of Technology, China, in March 2018.
 I obtained my second doctoral degree in Control Systems from the Faculty of Science and Engineering at University of Groningen, the Netherlands, in May 2018.

 # Research Interests